Skip to main content

 This was not the only monetization track.
 Early orders approved Hilco's role in liquidating remaining assets, and later orders covered separate dispositions involving TCU Solar Loans, SunStrong, Omnidian, Davis facility assets, LTL LED, certain intellectual property, Sea Bright Solar, Albatross Software, and Freedom Solar holdings.
 The case combined a going-concern sale of the consumer-facing platform with a broader estate liquidation.

 The debtors filed an initial plan in September 2024, amended it several times, and ended with the technical-modifications plan confirmed by the confirmation order on October 18, 2024.
-Davis Polk's plan summary later described the plan as confirmed and consummated after the effective date on November 14.
+Davis Polk later described the plan as confirmed and consummated after the effective date on November 14.

 Voting reflected the capital structure.
-Class 3 first-lien secured claims accepted the plan, while Class 4 second-lien secured claims rejected it.
+The ballot certification recorded Class 3 first-lien secured claims accepting the plan with four ballots representing $295,229,151.36, while Class 4 second-lien secured claims rejected it with a single ballot representing $186,112,945.30.
 Under the plan, Class 3 received an effective-date cash distribution, additional distributable proceeds until paid in full, and creditor-trust beneficial interests tied to the creditor-trust first-lien amount.
 Class 4 shared in distributable proceeds, if any, until paid in full.

 General unsecured creditors did not receive a fixed headline recovery.
 Class 5 was entitled to distributable proceeds, if any, plus creditor-trust beneficial interests, but the distribution mechanics were entirely waterfall-driven.
 The plan defined Creditor Trust Cash as $1 million of available cash plus remaining wind-down or data-preservation funds, and Creditor Trust Recovery allocated the first tranche of net trust assets 75% to allowed first-lien claims and 25% to allowed general unsecured claims until the creditor-trust first-lien amount had been satisfied.
 GUC avoidance-action proceeds then flowed 100% to general unsecured claims, with later trust recoveries shared pro rata among unsecured claims, including deficiency claims.

-Under that structure, unsecured value depended on residual proceeds, trust recoveries, and the final claims pool rather than a fixed percentage.
+Under that structure, unsecured value depended on residual proceeds, trust recoveries, and the final claims pool rather than a fixed percentage, and confirmation materials treated Class 5 as a deemed-rejecting class for voting purposes even though it was entitled to a share of the waterfall.
 Legacy equity interests and section 510(b) claims were canceled with no distribution.
+Outside the estate, former SunPower executives reached an $11 million settlement with investors in early 2026 to resolve securities class action claims tied to pre-filing disclosures.

 Release Objections and the TotalEnergies Track